choeffer/360pibot/docs/intro.rst

 the Raspberry Pis GPIOs, no modifications have to be made in the source code, they work in both cases.

-All the default values in the modules are the once which have been used at the demo implementation.
+All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
 They provide a good starting point for the range of the values.

 The documentation is done with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules